Concrete Crack Repairs Using Epoxy

 During the process, you might notice some issues that will need your attention to complete a neat concrete injection repair process.
 These are some of the most common issues:

-- Make sure to start with a low-pressure injection setting and increase the pressure as needed.
+- Start with a low-pressure injection setting and increase the pressure as needed.

 - Larger cracks require more epoxy injection pressure.

-- When filling wide cracks, make sure to wait some time, not a lot, ensuring that the epoxy is filling the concrete crack.
+- When filling wide cracks, wait some time, not a lot, ensuring that the epoxy is filling the concrete crack.

 - Remove the top seal using a chisel or scraper.
 You can also use a heat gun to remove the epoxy paste.